imathis/octopress/source/docs/blogging/linklog/index.markdown

 footer: false
 ---

 A linklog is a blogging format where the post titles link directly to an external site and the content of the post offers commentary on the linked piece.
-This is commonly referred to as a "linked list" because of the [The Daring Fireball Linked List](http://daringfireball.net/linked/) which helped to popularize the format.
+This is commonly referred to as a "linked list" like the [The Daring Fireball Linked List](http://daringfireball.net/linked/) which helped popularize the format.

-To publish a linklog with Octopress simply add the url for the item you want to write about to the `external-url` variable in the yaml front matter of a blog post.
+To publish linked posts with Octopress simply add the url for the item you want to write about to the `external-url` variable in the yaml front matter of a blog post.

 ``` yml Sample Yaml Front Matter
 ---